mrmorphic/goss/README.md

 		{{end}}
 	{{end}}

+## Configuration

 ## ORM

 ## Controllers

+NOTE: this section needs to be rewritten.
+Controllers have been completely refactored.

 Goss provides a Controller type which you can use to build your own page-specific controllers.
 This works quite differently from controllers in the SilverStripe framework, and provides some of the functions that are actually